Wonchan-Kim/Obsidian_CS/School/CMPT403/HW/ASGN4.md

 **(a)**
 Subnet: `192.168.122.0/24`.
 Note that the subnet mask is 24, which denotes that the first 24 bits are the network portion; the remaining 8 bits provide 256 addresses in the subnet.
-To check if an address is inside the internal subnet you can use:
+To check if an address is inside the internal subnet we can use:

 ```python
 return ipaddress.IPv4Address(ip_str) in INTERNAL_NET
 ```

+Then only allow packet with condition; IP source is subnet & IP destination is not in subnet and vice versa.
 **(b)**
 Two notable attacks (alphabetized):